 In the section 11, Education and its legitimation through performativity, Lyotard argues that higher education is seen as the best ingredient to improve social progress and perfomativity of the social hierarchy as higher education provides individuals the tools to meet the criteria held in society and the ability to preserve social bonds.
 He also discusses that technology and media communications such as the internet, email facilities are replacing traditional teaching systems and data banks as they are considered as the “encyclopedia of tomorrow”.
 In other words, technology is the way forward.
 However, he argues that if education provides the reproduction of skills among social progress, then it follows into the transmission of knowledge.
 Marxist writers can argue that education can cause inequalities among social classes as those from upper class backgrounds can enter higher education whereas their low – class counterparts cannot.

 In chapter 12, Postmodern science as the search for instabilities, Lyotard notes that theories emphasises the creation of new moves and new rules for the language game.
-For example, scientific knowledge is now looking for answers and the hypothesis are now dominated by actions and means of the individual and in society.
+For example, scientific knowledge is now looking for answers and the hypothesis is now dominated by actions and means of the individual’s place in society.
 He highlights Brillouin’s argument in which he concludes that there is conflict between the addressee and sender and people begin to rebel against society’s expectations (Lyotard 1984: 55).
 Lyotard mentions that some social systems have boundaries including social norms that modify which behaviour is considered normal or deviant (Lyotard 1984: 59).
 In the final chapter, Legitimation by Paralogy, Lyotard analyses two of Luhmann’s argument on systems theory: The first one illustrates that the system can only function by reducing complexity.
 For clarity, individuals will be able to function in society if certain barriers which prevent them from achieving the shared cultured goal such as the American Dream or their personal goals are removed.
-In obvious sense, the removal of discrimination on race, social class, gender, sexual orientation and poverty through charity organisations and anti – discriminatory policies.
+In clarity, discrimination towards race, social class, gender and sexism and poverty ought to be neutralized through charitable organizations and anti – discriminatory policies.

 Some writers feel that Jean Francois Lyotard’s book is considered to be a stepping stone in shifting from modernity to postmodernity, or a “self-help” guide for the audience to understand postmodernism.
 However, he (Lyotard) has been subject to many controversial debates both negative and positive.
 Alex Callinicos criticised Lyotard’s definition of postmodern for lacking in clarification which causes conflict among many writers.
 He (Callinicos) also argues that Lyotard’s book the postmodern condition rejects the objectivity of socialist revolutions (Callinicos 1989: 3).
 He also illustrated that Lyotard’s discussion of metanarratives which is an individual form of knowledge in pre-modern societies, such as folk tales which Lyotard argues that they consist of experiences which are characterised by self – legitimation, meaning that narrators can make their own rules of the game (Callinicos 1989: 93).